cmacrowther/geo-speed/README.md

 # geo-speed
-Internet speed application for hackathon.
+Internet speed plotter web app for the 2015 IT Garage Hackathon.